 This post may contain compensated links where we may earn money or products from the companies mentioned.
 Clicking on the links doesn't affect the price that you will pay.
 It does help us to keep the site running and offer content for free.
 We thank you in advance for your support.

 Last week, we discussed how to quickly accrue Frequent Flyer miles.
-Today, in our final installment, we will discuss how maximizing Frequent Flyer miles will make them stretch farther for you.
+Today, in our final installment, we will discuss how to maximize Frequent Flyer miles to make them stretch farther for you.